aspose-slides/Aspose.Slides-Documentation/cpp/release-notes/release-notes-2020/aspose-slides-for-cpp-20-4-release-notes/_index.md

 ```

 ### **PDF/A-1a and PDF/UA conformance options have been added to PdfCompliance enumeration**
-New options†**PdfA1a** and†**PdfUa** have been added to†**PdfCompliance** enumeration.
+New options **PdfA1a** and **PdfUa** have been added to **PdfCompliance** enumeration.
 These options allow exporting a presentation to PDF document conforming to PDF/A-1a and PDF/UA standards correspondingly.

 The code snippet below demonstrates saving presentation to PDF/A-1a compliant document.